riney/resume/resume.md

 ### Senior Developer, Zengine (Formerly MileMeter Insurance Co.)
 _Apr 2008 - May 2012_

 Built software to run the nation’s first distance-based auto insurer from front to back end, including a direct-sales web application for quote, purchase, and self-service; rating and underwriting; claims management; administration; financials; and reporting.
-Performed full-lifecycle software development activities, including requirements gathering from subject matter experts, design, implementation, testing, deployment, and production support.
-Built and maintained staging and production server architectures on Amazon Web Services, including provisions for security and data integrity; as a result, the company experienced a total of one unplanned downtime from launch in October 2008 to spin-down in January 2012.
-Created and curated our development practice, including development standards, revision control, automated deployment, continuous integration, issue tracking, and internal wikis, scaling from 2 to 12 developers.
+Experienced a total of one unplanned downtime from launch in October 2008 to spin-down in January 2012.
+Created and curated our development practice.

 ### Computer Specialist/Programmer, Imagine One Technology and Management Ltd.
 _Feb 2007 - Apr 2008_